Vegan Casserole with Barley, Bulgur and Vegetables

 This filling vegan casserole is great for meat-eaters too!
 It’s a favorite lunch of mine – tons of protein, fiber, and most importantly, flavor!

 I go on spurts where I make this casserole repeatedly.
 I make it, eat it for lunch for a week, and then make it again.
 Lather, rinse, repeat.
 It’s filling and SO healthy.
+It’s one of my mom’s favorite recipes.

 It’s not some wimpy salad where you eat it and then 30 minutes later you eat a Snicker’s bar because you’re still hungry.
 It is hearty and full of protein and fiber.
 And soooo good.
 Did I mention that?